Buffalo's recovery from "paralyzing" winter storm continues as death toll rises

 Millions of Americans are still recovering from the winter storm that grew into a bomb cyclone, bringing heavy snow, dangerous wind chills and other hazardous conditions to parts of the U.S. over the holiday weekend.
 Western New York bore the brunt of what quickly became known as the "blizzard of the century," with Erie County, New York, accumulating a reported 51.9 inches of snow as of Tuesday night.

-At least 60 people have died across eight states, according to a CBS News count.
-In a Wednesday briefing, Erie County Executive Mark Poloncarz said the Erie County Department of Health confirmed the death toll in the county has risen to 34 — the majority of them in Buffalo.
+At least 69 people have died across eight states as of Wednesday, according to a CBS News count.
+Erie County Executive Mark Poloncarz reported Wednesday afternoon that the county's death toll had risen to 37, per the county medical examiner's office.
 That number surpasses the most commonly reported death toll of 29 from the Blizzard of '77, widely known as Buffalo's worst storm of all time until this one, WIVB pointed out.

 "It is devastating, paralyzing — it has taken 34 of our fellow citizens.
 I offer my deepest condolences and sympathies to the individuals who've lost loved ones [during] this holiday season."
 Poloncarz said.
 "It's terrible.
 I understand it.
 Every time the Christmas season comes along people are going to remember this storm and the death of their loved one."

+Buffalo Niagara International Airport announced that it officially reopened by Wednesday afternoon, tweeting a photo of busy terminals and reminding travelers to "check on your flight status with your airline."

 All driving bans in Erie County have been lifted except in Buffalo as crews continue to clear roads.
-The city's main airport is set to reopen on Wednesday morning and power has been restored to the majority of residents.
+The city of Buffalo announced Wednesday night that its driving ban would be lifted at 12:01 a.m.
+Thursday.
+Power was fully restored to Buffalo Wednesday night, the New York Public Service Commission reported.

+Poloncarz said the National Guard is conducting wellness checks in locations that experienced power outages.

 Meteorologists are forecasting a steady rise in temperatures in the county and the rest of the Northeast this week.